Don't Tell the Answer, Truly Guide the Reasoning During RL Rollouts: Experiments

 \subsection{Training Dynamics}

-To investigate the impact of various off-policy strategies, we tracked the EUR, UC, and \textit{Affinity} metrics for our method alongside several key baselines which detailed in Section~\ref{sec:setup}, with the full training dynamics plotted in Figure~\ref{fig:all_metrics}.
-This analysis led to the following key observations.
+To investigate the impact of various strategies on training stability, we tracked the EUR and \textit{Affinity} metrics throughout the training process.
+The comparative results are plotted in Figure~\ref{fig:eur_affinity}, while the analysis of UC is detailed in Appendix~\ref{app:uc_analysis}.

-\textbf{In the early stages of training, the model shows strong resistance to off-policy data. } As illustrated in the left plot of Figure~\ref{fig:all_metrics}, all three off-policy methods exhibit a sharp drop in EUR, indicating that clipping occurs very frequently at this stage.
-We call this initial period the \texttt{"}EUR Collapse Stage\texttt{"}, where the model is highly resistant to the off-policy data and the clipping frequency is consequently high.
-With more training steps, the model gradually adapts, leading to reduced clipping frequency and eventual stabilization.
-Notably, compared to GHPO and LUFFY, HINT achieves a higher steady-state EUR, demonstrating its superior ability to help the model accommodate and leverage off-policy data.

-\textbf{Over-reliance on off-policy data often prevents the model from converging. } As shown in the middle plot of Figure~\ref{fig:all_metrics}, both GHPO and LUFFY quickly reach high UC values at the beginning of training and remain at that level.
-This indicates persistently large variance in importance sampling, which results in unstable model updates and hampers convergence.
-In contrast, the UC of HINT does not spike early on but instead indicates that our heuristic hints avoid casing large distributional shifts, allowing the policy updates to remain centered around a stable learning direction.

-\textbf{HINT enables the model to genuinely absorb the knowledge provided by hints. } As presented in the right plot of Figure~\ref{fig:all_metrics}, the \textit{Affinity} of HINT gradually approaches that of GRPO as training progresses.
-This implies that the model becomes increasingly capable of identifying which hints are truly useful.
-In other words, HINT enhances training efficiency and sample utilization in the early stages, while maintaining convergence trends consistent with GRPO in the later stages, thereby balancing early gains with eventual stability.